 The PLU Writing Center isn't just for students.
 We're also here to help out faculty members.
 Need help with designing a syllabus or just one specific assignment?
 Drop us a line, and we will be more than happy to assist you.
 Is your assignment clear and engaging?
 Our student writing consultants can give you feedback from a student's point of view.
-Matthew Levy, the director of the Writing Center (and FYEP Faculty Development) is also available to help at email@example.com.
-Please notice the quicklinks to the right that are full of helpful tips you can use on the fly.
+Callista Brown, Interim Director of the Writing Center, is also available to help at email@example.com.
+Please notice the quicklinks to the right for helpful tips you can use on the fly.

 Encouraging Students to Use the Writing Center